Imogen Proud

 • Local government

-Imogen’s public law practice encompasses a number of Monckton’s specialist areas including procurement, EU law/EU relations law, telecommunications and commercial and utilities regulation.
+Imogen’s public law practice encompasses a number of Monckton’s specialist areas including procurement, telecommunications and utilities regulation.

 Imogen was shortlisted for an award in the Women in Law Awards 2020 in the category “Rising star – barrister/advocate of the year”.

 Imogen was awarded double first class honours in Philosophy at Cambridge, ranking third across the university in both part I and part II of Tripos.
-She had a first career as a state school classroom teacher in Hackney; a challenging environment in which success demanded clear and persuasive communication, and grit.
-This also gave Imogen first-hand experience of working in the public sector which she puts to use in her public law practice.
-Imogen then went to City Law School, where she was awarded a Distinction in the GDL and Outstanding in the BPTC.
+Imogen converted to law at City Law School, where she was awarded the top grades of Distinction in the GDL and Outstanding in the BPTC.
 Imogen is a Wadoryu karate black belt.

 • News